AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 = 1.6.4 =

 * Release date: 2014-11-17
-* Fixed an issue with dependency between custom taxonomy and custom posts when importing data from the "Custom Post Type UI" plugin.
+* Fixed an issue with dependency between custom taxonomies and custom posts when importing data from the "Custom Post Type UI" plugin.
 * Fixed an issue with editing checkboxes with the option "save 0 to the database" selected, created for Custom Posts. http://wp-types.com/forums/topic/checkbox-custom-field-doesnt-save-value-since-upgrade-to-version-1-6-2/ http://wp-types.com/forums/topic/types-checkbox-field-not-saving-after-save-0-to-the-database/
 * Fixed an issue with PHP notices being thrown when relative URLs to images were used. http://wp-types.com/forums/topic/php-notice-undefined-index-host-in-image-php/
 * Fixed the example file which adds the Google Map field to Types and allows users to enter coordinates to display a map on the front-end.